 Prerequisites to use the Amazon CLI version 2

+To access Amazon services with the Amazon CLI, you need an Amazon Web Services account and IAM credentials.
+When running Amazon CLI commands, the Amazon CLI needs to have access to those Amazon credentials.
 To increase the security of your Amazon account, we recommend that you do not use your root account credentials.
-You should create an IAM user to provide access credentials to the tasks you'll be running in Amazon.
+You should create a user with least privilege to provide access credentials to the tasks you'll be running in Amazon.

-Step 2: Create an IAM account
+Create an IAM or IAM Identity Center administrative account

 Secure IAM users